Have you been scaling massive rock mountains in your four-wheeler? Are you cruising through wet clay valleys that would put most cars on the bench?

 This last point takes us to our final and biggest con for beadlocks.

-If you’ve been doing your homework on beadlock wheels and read any number of blogs or community discussions of beadlock users and those interested in them, you’ve more than likely seen this conversation pop up.
+If you’ve been doing your homework on beadlock wheels and read any number of blogs or community discussions, you’ve more than likely seen this conversation pop up:

 “Beadlocks aren’t approved by the DOT and aren’t street legal.”

 “Psh, no one can prove that they aren’t street legal.”